Best High Speed Internet Options for Rural Areas 2023

 con Not available in all rural areas

-CenturyLink is your best bet for DSL internet in a rural area, mostly due to its contract-free plans and unlimited data caps.
-You won’t have to pay early termination fees (ETFs) if you choose to switch providers at any point during your subscription.
+CenturyLink is your best bet for DSL internet in a rural area, primarily due to its contract-free plans and unlimited data caps.
+You won’t have to pay early termination fees (ETFs) if you switch providers at any point during your subscription.

 Plus, its lack of data caps means you can skip out on overage charges at the end of the month—regardless of how much data you use.
-This is good news for streamers and online gamers.
+No data caps are good news for streamers and online gamers.

 DSL is an older internet technology that relies on telephone lines.
-So, if you live in a remote rural area where there’s no infrastructure, CenturyLink is likely not on the table for you.
-DSL usually tops out at 100 Mbps, which is the fastest speed you can expect from a CenturyLink DSL plan.
-This is enough speed for one person to do most things they want to do online easily, but things could get sluggish if multiple people are sharing the connection—especially if you experience a slowdown, which is common with DSL.
+If you live in a remote rural area without infrastructure, CenturyLink is likely not on the table for you.
+DSL usually tops out at 100 Mbps, the fastest speed you can expect from a CenturyLink DSL plan.
+This is enough speed for one person to do most things they want to do online easily.
+Still, things could get sluggish if multiple people share the connection—especially if you experience a slowdown, which is familiar with DSL.

-That said, for how much speed and data you get for $50 per month, CenturyLink is much cheaper than even HughesNet (which admittedly has wider availability) and other rural internet providers.
+That said, for the speed and data you get for $50 per month, CenturyLink is much cheaper than Viasat (which admittedly has wider availability) and other rural internet providers.
 If you live in a rural area and CenturyLink is available, we recommend you go with that over satellite providers to get the most for your money.

 Info